 Choosing a Mount

 An optional mount can add an inner rectangle or oval to the frame, which is a popular way to enhance the impact of framed documents, portrait photographs and other important items.
-On a bespoke picture frame you can specify the size of mount you want, choose between 4mm or zero overlap on the edges of your picture, and customise the mount further once you’ve completed the initial frame design process.
+On a bespoke picture frame you can specify the size of mount you want, choose from the standard default overlap of 4mm on all sides, or you can choose to give an exact aperture size allowing for an overlap yourself if it is critical for your artwork/image.

 Hanging Pictures Safely